mennodejong1986/DIST/README.md

 # Calculate pairwise distances

 This script allows to calculate sequence dissimilarity estimates between all pairs of individuals within a VCF-file.
-The input-file can be VCF-file containing variable sites only.
+The input-file can be a VCF-file containing variable sites only.
-However, in order to scale the obtained estimates, it is important to know the total number of sites from which the VCF-file has been extracted.
+However, in order to scale the obtained estimates, it is important to know the total number of sites from which the variable sites have been extracted.
-The genome-wide distance is obtained using the formula: d = d_snps*n _snps/n_sites.
+The genome-wide distance can be obtained using the formula: d = d_snps*n _snps/n_sites.

 For instance: say that you have gVCF-file with a total number of sites of 2Gb (monomorphic and polymorphic, but without indels).
 Say furthermore that after selecting variable sites, you obtained a VCF-file containing 100Mb SNPs (biallelic AND multiallelic!).